-- The tiles of your roof might have to be removed but will be replaced once the solar thermal installation is complete
+- Your roof tiles might have to be removed but will be replaced once the solar thermal installation is complete.

 Hot Water Cylinder

-- The installers will then install a hot water tank, required for solar energy storage purposes
+- The installers will then install a hot water tank, which is required for solar energy storage purposes.

 Solar Thermal System Plumbing

-- The installers will first put in place a pumping station for the pump to be fixed
+- The installers will first place a pumping station to fix the pump.

-- As a preventive measure, an expansion tank will be fitted in to monitor pressure changes
+- An expansion tank will be fitted in to monitor pressure changes as a preventive measure.

-- The installers will ensure that there is enough distance between all the plumbing components
+- The installers will ensure enough distance between all the plumbing components.

 Controls and Display System